topic title goes here

-Consolidated Financial Statements
+Consolidated Financial Statements and Notes

 - Describe the professional responsibilities of accountants in financial reporting.

-- Apply fixed asset concepts.
+- Apply fixed asset concepts including impairment.

 The University of Phoenix reserves the right to modify courses.